ngmon/ngmon-pub-sub-benchmark/README.md

 2. Add pom.xml with groupId "siena" and artifactId "siena" to the siena directory.
 For example:

+(open this file as "raw" to see it as intended)

 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
 	xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">
 	<modelVersion>4.0.0</modelVersion>